ABOUT THE WHOLE BACKSTAGE

 Because of her tireless energy and boundless enthusiasm, the efforts and leadership of Dot Moore, backed by a love for theatre, the Whole Backstage is a proudly acknowledged part of our community.

 Director and Board Member of the Whole Backstage

-The mission of the Whole Backstage, Inc. is to provide our community and the surrounding areas with a cultural outlet in the live theatre and the performing arts both as performers, laborers, crew and audience members.
-An emphasis is places on a creative environment in which people may be entertained, engaged and educated.
+The mission of the Whole Backstage, Inc. is to provide our community and the surrounding areas with a cultural outlet in the live theatre and the performing arts as performers, laborers, crew and audience members.
+An emphasis is placed on a creative environment in which people may be entertained, engaged and educated.

 ~ Pen and Ink by Dr. Tim Nichols

 The purpose of The Whole Backstage is really contained in a play-on-words of our title.
 We are a stage.
 People look at us.
 We are also a stage in the sense that the whole world is a stage, with each of us watching and learning from others.

 We are a back stage because (1) we aren’t really legitimate theatre - we do lots of other things; (2) our building looks like a back stage all over; (3) most of our real learning takes place backstage, or, at least, not in view of a paying audience.

 We are a whole because we hope we not only appeal to the whole person, but also because we hope to grow more whole people, and we hope to grow more whole as a group.

 Some people also use the word “whole” to mean “hole because our building is like one, and that seems to be how we are comfortable in it.